API java : FilePermission

 Returns:

-true if the specified permission is implied by this object, false if not.
+true if the specified permission is not null and is implied by this object, false otherwise.

 public boolean equals(Object obj)